transposit-connectors/ms_teams_github_transfer/README.md

   * Sign up for a free Transposit account.
   * Sign up for a free Sendgrid account.
+  * You have to be an admin or able to create an application for your team.
+[More here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/outgoingwebhook).

+## Configure Transposit

   * [Fork the app](https://console.transposit.com/t/transposit-sample/ms_teams_github_transfer) (find the Fork button at the top of the editor view).
   * Configure the Sendgrid data connector.

-## Set up Microsoft Teams
+## Configure Microsoft Teams

-  * You have to be an admin or able to create an application for your team.
-[More here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/outgoingwebhook).
   * Go to your Microsoft Teams interface and navigate to the 'Manage your team' screen.
   * Select the Apps tab.
   * Click 'Create an outgoing webhook'.